 At Southwestern College, the Cost of Attendance is used to calculate eligibility for federal and state aid programs (excluding BOGFW).
-The information reported on your 2015-16 FAFSA (including income, benefits and family size) is used to determine your Estimated Family Contribution (EFC), using the standard "federal needs analysis" formula.
+The information reported on your 2016-17 FAFSA (including income, benefits and family size) is used to determine your Estimated Family Contribution (EFC), using the standard "federal needs analysis" formula.
 Your EFC is deducted from the COA, resulting in your calculated Total Need.
 Various aid programs are then awarded based on eligibility and availability of funds.
+Please see the appendix for the 2016-17 COA chart.
 The calculation is outlined below.